You're Never Alone

 He will take great delight in you.You.
 He will take great delight in YOU.
 Repeat after me, "God delights in me."
 You are the work of His hand.
 He works on you, in you, through you.
 Listen, He made YOU and called YOU good.
 But, He didn't stop there.
 You see, Leonardo da Vinci once said, "Art is never finished, only abandoned."
 But you are GOD'S masterpiece, and the ultimate creator - the creator of the universe - does not abandon His work.
 He sees it through to the end.
 He is constantly working on you, His masterpiece, because He delights in you.
 Yes, at times the process may hurt, but true beauty shines through the pain.
 The imagery my sister shared with me (below) is of this Japanese artwork called Kintsugi.
 In the process, the artist takes the vessel (us), breaks it, then pieces it back together with gold (God).
 Now, though once broken, it is whole.
 Seamed together by the redemptive, enduring, and relentless love of its creator.
 That's this process in a picture.

 in His love He will no longer rebuke.He delights in you, saves you, stays with you, and does not rebuke you.
-If your image of God is a pointed finger, set to accuse, diminishing you, condemning you, I encourage you to change your perspective.
+If your image of God is a pointed finger, accusing you, diminishing you, condemning you, I encourage you to change your perspective.
 He's not throwing thunderbolts of harsh criticism or slandering you with disapproval, but rather He is calling you out of the darkness.
 He is holding you in His hand securely, calling you wonderfully made, fighting for you, delighting in you, and

 Rejoicing over you with singing.Listen to that.
 God sings over you.
 Take a moment to visualize that.
-God holding you in His hand, exclaiming that you are wonderfully made, delighting in you and singing over you.
+God holding you in His hand, exclaiming that you are wonderfully made, delighting in you, and singing over you.
 I wonder what song He sings.
 Does it change?
 I toy with this idea that this is why there is constantly a song in my head.
 It's God singing over me.
 Do you experience this?
 Random songs in your head that seem to be exactly what you need to hear?
 Or you turn the radio on, and the song hits you in the gut.
 You have to stop.
 You freeze and just listen.
 The world around you disappears and it's just you and the music.
 When the song ends, somehow you're transformed.
 You see things differently.
 And every time you hear that song, you feel your soul stir.
 I call these my soul songs.
 What soul song is on your heart today?
 The one that's been on my heart recently is "Extravagant," by Bethel Music.
 The lyrics that stir my soul follow:

-And it's true, leaders.
+And it's true, Leaders.
 I know it's hard to understand.
 But He doesn't belittle us.
 Even though He is The Almighty, the Great I Am, nothing we go through is insignificant to Him.
 He wants to comfort us.
-He is willing to relentlessly chase us, break into our snow globe of isolation, tear down our walls of insecurity and overcome every obstacle to tell us He loves us.
+He is willing to relentlessly chase us, break into our snow globe of isolation, tear down our walls of insecurity, and overcome every obstacle to tell us He loves us.
 I don't fully understand His love, what it all means, how it all works, or why He chose me, but I'm willing to spend the rest of my life trying to figure it out.

 What's your soul song?
 What's getting you through this Halloween to Christmas season?
 What does it mean to you?
 I'd love to hear about it!
 Post in the comments below, or shoot me an email (firstname.lastname@example.org).